pierre-veron/HoleyAdaptSpeciation/README.md

 ## Arguments
 **Optional arguments:**
  * `-h, --help` : show this help message and exit
- * `--time float` : Time of the resolution (after split), > 0
+ * `--time float` : Number of generations after split, > 0
- * `--popsize float [float ...]` :  Population size(s), one or two values accetped, > 0.
+ * `--popsize float [float ...]` :  Population size(s), one or two values accepted, > 0.
 If one value given, the two populations are considered to have the same size.
  * `--K float` : Threshold for outbreeding depression, > 0
  * `--nu float [float ...]` :  Mutation rate(s), > 0
- * `--la` : Model with local adaptation, incompatible with migration or different population size or mutation rate.
  * `--plot` : Plot the solution
  * `--output str` : Path to store the solution, default to ./output
  * `--timeburnin float` : Manually specify the burnin time (before split), > 0.
 If not specified, the burnin time is automatically adjusted to reach the equilibrium (limited to 25*time before an error occurs).
 If specified, the equilibrium might not be reached.